-"that motion and vegetation are contained in the idea "of the substance of matter."
-But to let that pass at present; I ask, whether if this way of arguing be good, it will not turn upon him thus: "If the idea of a spirit "does not comprehend motion and vegetation; then "they must belong to another substance than a spirit: and therefore are more excellent than cogitation, or the affections of a spirit."
-For if its greater excellency proves any mode or affection to "belong to and other substance;" will not its "belonging to another substance," by the same rule, prove it to be more excellent?
+Men of Mr. Norris's way seem to me to decree, rather than to argue.
+They, against all evidence of sense and reason, decree brutes to be machines, only because their hypothesis requires it; and then with a like authority, suppose, as you rightly observe, what they should prove: viz. that whatsoever thinks, is immaterial.
+Cogitation, says Mr. Norris, "is more excellent than motion, or vegetation; and therefore must belong to another substance than that of matter, in the idea whereof, motion and vegetation are contained."
+This latter part, I think, would be hard for him to prove, viz. "that motion and vegetation are contained in the idea of the substance of matter."
+But to let that pass at present; I ask, whether if this way of arguing be good, it will not turn upon him thus: "If the idea of a spirit does not comprehend motion and vegetation; then they must belong to another substance than a spirit: and therefore are more excellent than cogitation, or the affections of a spirit."
+For if its greater excellency proves any mode or affection to "belong to another substance;" will not its "belonging to another substance," by the same rule, prove it to be more excellent?
 But this is only to deal with these men of logic and subtilty, in their own way, who use the term "excellent," to prove a material question by, without having, as you remark, a clear and determined idea of what they mean by more or less excellent.

 But not to waste your time, in playing with the arguments of men, that examine not strictly the meaning of the words they use; I will show you the fallacy whereby they impose on themselves; for such talkers commonly cozen themselves, as well as others.
-Cogitation, say they, " is not comprehended in the idea of ex-"tension and solidity;" for that is it which they mean, when they say, the "idea of matter:" from whence they conclude right, that "cogitation belongs not to "extension or solidity; or is not included in either of "them, or both together;" but this is not the consequence that they draw, but infer a conclusion that is not contained in the premises, and is quite besides them; as Mr. Norris, if he would make use of syllogism to its proper purpose, might see.
+Cogitation, say they, "is not comprehended in the idea of extension and solidity;" for that is it which they mean, when they say, the "idea of matter:" from whence they conclude right, that "cogitation belongs not to extension or solidity; or is not included in either of them, or both together;" but this is not the consequence that they draw, but infer a conclusion that is not contained in the premises, and is quite besides them; as Mr. Norris, if he would make use of syllogism to its proper purpose, might see.
 Extension, and solidity, we have the ideas of; and see, that cogitation has no necessary connexion with them, nor has any consequential result from them; and therefore is not a proper affection of extension and solidity, nor doth naturally belong to them; but how doth it follow from hence, that it may not be made an affection of, or be annexed to that substance, which is vested with solidity and extension?
 Of this substance we have no idea that excludes cogitation, any more than solidity.
 Their conclusion, therefore, should be the exclusion of cogitation from the substance of matter, and not from the other affections of that substance.
 But they either overlook this, which is the true state of that argument, or else avoid to set it in its clear light; lest it show too plainly, that their great argument either proves nothing, or, if it doth, it is against them.